JShipps/casper_mod/README.md

 # Why do this?

-Simple, Ghost is absolutely phenomenal, although, there are a few issues I've got - the complete lack of a native comment system is one, the other syntax highlighting.
+Simple, Ghost is absolutely phenomenal, although, there are a few issues I've got - the complete lack of a native comment system is one, the other syntax highlighting and thirdly no featured image on home page support.
 So you end up with this modified version of the Casper theme which is going to be a work-in-progress for quite some time.
 ___
 # Casper